Chrix2020/ISDM-Group-2-Assignment/Report.md

 If the project was to fail, existing customers with appreciation to the company may be impacted during the trialling and implementation phase.
 Customers utilising the new and functioning traditional and holistic system may not have a form of familiarity and have a likelihood to deter away from the new operations for instance, a streamlined dashboard to record sales transaction and track confirmed purchases from a customers preference of travel packages and choice of destination can deter customers away from their purchasing decisions, hence perceiving an inept reputation for the business like TravelMate to improve its system.

 #### Adaptability to new Business Operations-
-With the premise to improve the overall user call experience and automate the overall tailored quality service to sell travel packages by Relationship Managers, if the system was implemented during normal business hours with necessary trialling and testing phases would result in a detrimental impact to the overall operational feasibility of the system.
-With proven limitations of the existing model depicted by the uncertainty of customers requesting enquiries for each call issued and the existing collection of systems becoming inefficient with the workload for each Relationship Manager executing the business process into one mainstreamed system, reverting back to the old and analogue systems can perceive an inept reputation and deter potential and existing end customers away from the holistic application and their purchasing decisions causing confusion on both staff and customer how the travel company is supposed to run.
-Consequently leading to discrete knowledge and without the necessary training could result in understaffing and low levels of retention impacting overall day to day operations.
+With the premise to improve the overall customer quality service and the automation of the travel companies minimalistic operations in expanding the volume of end-customers with suitable RMs, if the system was implemented during normal business hours with necessary trialling and testing phases would result a detrimental impact to the overall operational feasibility of the system.
+In addition to the extensive list of problems pinpointed within the current existing model, depicted by the poor relative performance of RMs with restrict product knowledge and the variation of travel package offerings, reverting back to the old and analogue operations can perceive a bad influence for both staff and customers on how the major travel company is supposed to run.
+Consequently, generating confusion on how the travel company adapts to the refined traditional system.
+Therefore, without the necessary training for employees and staff can result with discrete knowledge of the new system, deterring customers away from their purchasing decisions resulting in understaffing and low customer retention impacting overall day to day operations causing a backlog in calls, turnover times and generate sales for each successful purchase.

 #### Low Customer Retention-
 If the project tends to fail, customers may deter away from the travel company and seek alternative markets to bargain and assist with their travelling needs.
 In instances where customers are offered a variety of proposed travel products with a selection of their optimal package, but the price of the travel package is not suitable to their expectations, hence customers may defer to other potential travel companies resulting in lower customer retention and a competitive edge with other telemarketing channels.
 As a result, existing customers may refer to other suitable travel agents in accommodating additional travel information and discounts in addition to other successful candidates throughout word of mouth promotion to popular chosen travel packages and destination choices.
 Consequently, perceiving a bad influence on how TravelMate’s objectives are supposed to run causing a steep in sales and lowering overall customer retention and satisfaction.
 As a result, customers may tend to deter away from their purchasing decisions with restrict knowledge, adapting to the new system environment